image-source-control/image-source-control/readme.txt

 - Feature: added ISC fields to Cover blocks using featured image.
 - Feature: show feature image source string in the post excerpt block when the Insert below excerpts option is enabled
+- Improvement: check overlay positions after the site is fully loaded to correct misplaced overlays
 - Fix: specified style for overlay links to not also style other isc related links

 = 2.7.0 =